Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Multi-messenger Emission from black hole-torus systems

-which time scale can be found in superluminous supernovae such as SN2015L \citep{van17a}.
+which time scale can be found in super-luminous supernovae such as SN2015L \citep{van17a}.

-The process of black holes losing angular momentum to matter at the ISCO is expected especially from a fully developed turbulent disk.
-Exposed to a finite variance in poloidal magnetic flux, a rapidly rotating black hole develops a finite magnetic moment that preserves maximal magnetic flux through the event horizon at all spin rates.
-This holds true especially at maximal spin \citep{wal74,dok86,van01p}.
-Fig. \ref{fig-T} shows the overall efficiency of radiation thus catalytically converted from black hole spin.
+The process of black holes losing angular momentum to matter at and beyond the ISCO is expected especially from a fully developed turbulent disk.
+Exposed to a finite variance in poloidal magnetic flux, a rapidly rotating black hole develops a finite {magnetic moment that preserves maximal magnetic flux through the event horizon at all spin rates, especially so at maximal spin \citep{wal74,dok86,van01p}.} Fig. \ref{fig-T} shows the overall efficiency of radiation thus catalytically converted from black hole spin.